chloeekk/chloeekk.github.io/posts/content-engineering/index.md

 AI also helps content engineering achieve automation and intelligence:

-* **Content generation and expansion**: AI can create new text, summaries, or translations based on existing modules.
+* **Content generation and expansion**: AI can create new text, summaries, or translations based on existing modules, using tools like [SwiftBrief](https://chloevolution.com/posts/swiftbrief-review/).
 * **Content classification and tagging**: NLP can automatically label or categorize content for efficient retrieval.
 * **Personalized recommendations**: AI analyzes user behavior and preferences, combining structured content for personalized displays.